This story has been updated. It was originally posted on April 17, 2017.

-Because this is so important, Microsoft has now made it very hard for you to avoid updates.
-But if you go to Settings then Update & security in Windows 10, you can check your options.
+Because this is so important, Microsoft has made it hard for you to avoid updates.
+But if you go to Settings then Update & Security in Windows 10, you can check your options.
 Remember to also regularly update your browser, desktop applications, and antivirus tools to minimize the odds of accidentally exposing your accounts.

 In addition to Microsoft-specific steps you can take, the usual security advice applies too.
 Be wary of following unsolicited links from emails or social media, and never give out your password and username over the phone.
 Keeping your software up to date can help with this too, as most modern browsers now identify sites associated with phishing attempts designed to get personal info out of you.